robjg/oddjob/README.txt

 Oddjob-1.4.0
 ============

+* Please Note: This is release is not serialisation compatible with Oddjob 1.3.
+All persisted job state will need to be deleted before upgrading.

 Changes in 1.4.0
 ----------------
+- Support recursive directory wild card matching in Files Type with **.
 - Added flag to delete job to stop accidently deleting root and added extra logging.
 - A Map Type has been added.
 The keys must be strings but the values can